buz-zard/_archive/problem-v/README.md

 ----------------------------

 ### Solution
-Python 2.7 and 3.4 compatible.
+A console tool compatible with Python 2.7 & 3.4.

 * To run tests:
 >python runtests.py